Hi, I’m Ethan.

 I married my childhood best friend Bethany in 2009.
 She also is a traveler at heart and has a love for Latin America.
 She speaks fluent Spanish and is a TESOL teacher by trade.
 She has lived and volunteered in Mexico, Chile, and Colombia.
 She’s currently starting her own English learning program for adult Spanish speakers.
 We have three kids: Liliana, David, and Simon.

-These were the best years of ministry I’ve ever experienced, and also the hardest, by far.
+These were some of the best years of ministry I’ve ever experienced, and also the hardest, by far.
 We were able to disciple several families and saw miraculous changes happen in people’s lives.
 After about three years, this effort wound down when several key members of the group moved away (one was deported, one went to prison, but that’s a story for another time).